 Not really… Actually, with this kind of job and such a big family I have virtually no spare time.
 And if by luck I find some, I’m pretty sure I will spend it on a golf course better than in front of my computer.

 Is it because I want to show off?

 Definitely not.
 And if you read this blog you will see it by yourself because I write most posts to share doubts and mistakes with readers I hope to be smarter or more experienced than I am.

 Then is it to take advantage of my readers?

 Yes!
 Well, if by any chance I’m able to attract some readers… And this is, as you may know, the biggest challenge for any fool who decides to launch a blog in 2017.

 Seriously, I’ve built this blog and written these posts to connect with curious and brilliant minds around the world who can feel the need to share ideas, insights, best practices or even huge mistakes about “entrepreneurship”: How to foster entrepreneurship?
 How to empower people to take the leap?
 Is it even possible to teach it?
 How to measure our progress in that field, etc.

 If by any chance you happen to be working in this field in Spain (let’s meet!), France, UK, the US or in many more exotic places around the world, I hope I will be able to write posts interesting enough to generate a dialogue between us and give each other tools to be a better professional and reach higher goals.

 Is there not even a little hidden agenda?

-“But it doesn’t have to be evil”.
-(Mother Theresa – or was it Larry Page and Sergei Brin?)
+“But it doesn’t have to be evil.”
+(Mother Theresa – or was it Larry Page or Sergei Brin?)